breach-report/breachreport-api/docs/01-before-using-api.md

 Things you must know before using Breach Report API:

-* Your application must authenticate all calls to Breach Report API using a unique API key.
-To get the API key, you'll need to register at Breach Report portal.
+* Your application must authenticate all calls to Breach Report API using the API key.
+To get the API key, [register on the Breach Report portal](https://breachreport.com/portal/signup).
 * For greater security, Breach Report API provide full email incident data to the account holders only.
-Proving the account ownership requires you to verify the ownership of an email address or a web domain by email.
+That means you need to verify the ownership of an email address or a web domain by email.

 <p align="center">
   <br>